Are you planning a trip to Iceland? We’ve covered you with these essential Iceland Travel Tips to help you prepare!

 There are no Uber taxis in Iceland.
 Only local taxis operate in Iceland. (download Hreyfill bæjarleiðir app – taxi tracker)

-‘Strætó’ is short form of “strætisvagn” which means ‘urban bus’.
+‘Strætó’ is the short form of “strætisvagn” which means ‘urban bus’.

 Gas stations are proportionately available, but they are far from everywhere.
 Do not get too low on gas before filling up.

-It is generally cheaper to rent a car from the Keflavik Airport than in Reykjavik.
-There are local rental agencies in addition to the big names of Avis, Hertz, and Enterprise.
+It is generally cheaper to rent a car from Keflavik Airport than in Reykjavik.
+There are local car rental companies in addition to the big names of Avis, Hertz, and Enterprise.
 Some of these local agencies may be able to offer you cheaper fares, for a similar vehicle.

 You will most likely experience long wait times in order to actually get possession of your vehicle on arrival.
 Expect to possibly wait several hours.